pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

     c. **For Maintenance** - any preference is supported.

     d.  **Labels**, no labels are required.
-Labels can help clarify billing details for your GKE resources.
+Labels can help clarify billing details for your OpenShift resources.

 8. Click **Create**.